tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

       You can install Tensorpack master by `pip install -U git+https://github.com/ppwwyyxx/tensorpack.git`.:
   + Hardware information, if relevant.

-For efficiency issues, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html
+About efficiency issues, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html

-Feature Requests:
+## Feature Requests:
 + You can implement a lot of features by extending Tensorpack (See http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#extend-tensorpack).
   It does not have to be added to Tensorpack unless you have a good reason.
 + "Could you improve/implement an example/paper ?"
-  -- the answer is: we don't know, and we don't take feature requests for examples.
-You should do it yourself with Tensorpack.
+  -- the answer is: we have no plans to do so and we don't take feature requests for examples.
 If you don't know how to do it, you may ask a usage question.

-Usage Questions:
+## Usage Questions:

 + Read the [tutorials](http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#user-tutorials) first.
 + We answer "HOW to do X with Tensorpack" for a well-defined X.